The Truth About HGH Sprays

 Some competitors who sell the HGH pill products (that go through the digestive tract) use the fact that the HGH injections must be injected as a chance to claim that sprays that contain homeopathic human growth hormone are not effective.

 Those making this claim fail to mention that their pill products are deemed dietary supplements by the FDA and are regulated by their food laws while our homeopathic HGH sprays are deemed homeopathic medicines and so are regulated by their drug laws.
 Obviously the FDA does take our sprays seriously since they categorize and regulate them as medicines.
 Each of our products has been awarded its own NDC (national drug code) number by the FDA.

 Competitors probably make the claim that sprays don't work because they think most people do not understand how homeopathy works and so they use this to their benefit to help them sell their own pill or powder products that contain a few amino acids such as arginine and glutamine, and vitamins such as the B vitamins.

-Homeopathic sprays work because during the very involved homeopathic process the electromagnetic essence of the growth hormone molecules are transferred into the water lattice of the base solution and so the solution itself becomes potentiated by the HGH.
+Homeopathic sprays work because during the very involved homeopathic process the electromagnetic energies of the growth hormone molecules are transferred into the water lattice of the base solution and so the solution itself becomes potentiated by the HGH.
 This potentiated solution is then absorbed under the tongue successfully.
 More information about how homeopathy works can be found in the links below.